 The undergraduate level is the first preparation for careers.
 It is our hope that ethics will be at the forefront of current students' education and become ingrained in them as they encounter ethical training in many different aspects of their education.

 Both of us came from small towns and sheltered childhoods.
 At Knox, we were introduced to many different points of view and a much broader vision of society and our place in it.
 We moved from learning facts to learning to think, analyze, and come to our own conclusions.
 The liberal arts background prepared us to adapt to the many changes we've seen in the 50 years since our graduation.

 What has been the impact of your Knox experience in the years since Commencement?

 The education we received at Knox gave us a good, solid foundation for graduate school and our careers.
 Bob's 40 year career in business would not have been as successful without the analytical skills he learned at Knox.
-We are happy that we are now able to give something back to Knox.
+We are happy that we have been able able to give something back to Knox.